 - Keep a close eye on your bunny.
 If it pees elsewhere, clean up the pee with a paper towel, then place that pee-soaked paper towel in the litter box.
 I place the paper towel under the litter just a bit.
 This will let the bunny know to use the litter box.

-- Once you have cleaned up the pee, take your bunny and have someone hold it so that you can bleach that spot where it peed.
-Rabbit pee SMELLS.
-You don’t want a smelly house.
+- Once you have cleaned up the pee, take your bunny and have someone hold it so that you can bleach the spot where it peed.
+Rabbit pee SMELLS, and you don’t want a smelly house.

-- If the bunny isn’t using the litter box where you put it and continues going somewhere else, place the litter box where they are choosing to pee.
+- If the bunny isn’t using the litter box where you put it and continues going elsewhere, place it where they choose to pee.

 - Once cleaned and the smell is gone, put your bunny back in and try again.